realh/gwebgl/README.md

 designed so that when it's bound to Javascript with gjs the API is as close as possible to [WebGL](https://www.khronos.org/webgl/).

-## Status

-It can now generate a GI library which in theory fully supports all of WebGL 1, with the help of Javascript wrappers (supplied in the `gjs_src` folder).
-However, gjs returns undefined for all the upper-case constant property values, so I'll need to add a workaround.
-Making the wrappers auto-generated and moving the constants into them is probably the best option for run-time efficiency.

 # Building

 You need meson and headers etc for GTK (you can use either GTK3 or 4), epoxy and